rust-tutorials/triangle-from-scratch/book_src/opening_a_win32_window.md

 LRESULT WindowProc(HWND hwnd, UINT uMsg, WPARAM wParam, LPARAM lParam);
 ```
 Oh, hey, *we can almost read that*.
-It helps to know are that C puts the output type on the left,
+It helps to remember that C puts the function output type to the left of the function's name,
-and also the function argument types are on the left.
+and also the function argument types are to the left of each argument name.
 When we think back to how strut fields were declared,
 this is all fairly consistent.